ACC from A to Z

 - a leaf and limb collection zone map.

-The cover artwork is the fourth in the annual Athens Artist Cover Series versions of the ACC from A to Z Guide to showcase a different local artist’s interpretation of City Hall in their respective media.
-Covers for previous editions were created by watercolor artist Jamie Calkin, mosiac artist Randy Sanders of Corazon Mosiacs, and embroidery artist Rachel Winters of Flora Embroidery.
+The cover artwork is the sixth in the annual Athens Artist Cover Series versions of the ACC from A to Z Guide to showcase a different local artist’s interpretation of City Hall in their respective media.
+Covers for previous editions were created by watercolor artist Jamie Calkin, mosaic artist Randy Sanders of Corazon Mosaics, embroidery artist Rachel Winters of Flora Embroidery, chalk artist Marvella Castaneda, and confectionary artist Ashley King.

 For more information, contact the Athens-Clarke County Public Information Office at 706-613-3795 or email@example.com.